byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

 #### 1. Memberwise (free) initializer
 - which is a free initializer the compiler generates for you.
+- Swift structures (and only structures) automatically generate a memberwise initializer.
+- You can use default initializers when your types either don’t have any stored properties.
+- Re-ordering structure properties, will break instance initialization.

 - Eg: Struct `Player` defined with Memberwise initializer

 ```